 In this passage the leaders of Israel were looking for reasons to accuse Jesus of some serious crime against the Law of Moses.
 Their first attempt was to accuse Him of breaking the Sabbath prohibitions against work.
 In defense of Himself, Jesus said: “My Father is working until now, and I am working.”
 This statement was intended to show that Jesus was simply following His Father’s lead, who was actually performing the miracles when Jesus simply spoke the word of healing.
 Jesus was not really “working” on the Sabbath, God was.

 However, His defense was immediately rejected, as they focused on the fact that He had just called God His “own Father.”
 They increasingly sought to kill Him for something that went far beyond breaking the Sabbath – blasphemy.
 John says this was because He “was also calling God His own Father, making Himself equal with God.”
 The little word ἴδιον (own) goes far beyond merely referring to God generically as a Father.
 It makes this relationship exclusive to Himself as opposed to a broader non-literal sense such as being the creator.
 Jesus was claiming something far beyond merely being an Israelite.
 Jesus was claiming a very unique relationship, the very reason for which John referred to the Son in His prologue as “the only-begotten of the Father.”
-This was blasphemy in their view, as is proven by the following statement of John’s.
-He was “calling God His own Father, making Himself equal with God.”
+The same unique father-son relationship is found in Romans 8:3,32 where Paul called Jesus God’s “own Son.”
+Claiming such an exclusive relationship with God was blasphemy in their view, as is proven by the following statement of John’s that Jesus was “calling God His own Father, making Himself equal with God.”

 As has been stated quite a few times in the articles on this site, John wrote his Gospel and epistles after Paul’s death in order to reinforce Paul’s teaching to the Gentiles which was being perverted by proto-gnostic groups, the Nicolaitans and the followers of Cerinthus.
 This is important because in Paul we have the only other place where Jesus is said to be “equal with God.”

-Phil.2:5-8 (LGV) 5 Have this disposition in you which [was] also in Anointed Jesus 6 who, being in the form of God, did not consider equality with God [to be] plunder, 7 but emptied Himself, taking the form of a slave, becoming in the likeness of men.
+Phil.2:5-8 (LGV) 5 Have this disposition in you which [was] also in Anointed Jesus 6 who, being in the form of God, did not consider to be equal with God a prize, 7 but emptied Himself, taking the form of a slave, becoming in the likeness of men.
 And having been found as human in design, 8 He suppressed Himself, becoming obedient unto death, even death of a cross.

 In John 5:18, “equal with God” uses the same Greek words as in Phil.
 2:6.
-But here Paul defined what “equal with God” actually meant, “being in the form of God.”
-Notice that this is contrasted with what He became after He “emptied Himself.”
+But here Paul defined what “equal with God” actually meant.
+Notice that His equality with God is contrasted with what He became after He “emptied Himself.”
 He took the form of a slave by “becoming in the likeness of men.”
-The word “becoming” is the word John used in the clause, “and Logos became flesh.”
+The word “becoming” is the same word John used in the clause, “and Logos became flesh.”
 To become in the likeness of men means that He was not previously in the likeness of men prior to His emptying Himself.
 There is no question that these are parallel concepts and that John intended to reinforce Paul’s teaching in this very passage.

 It is also apparent that the Israelite leaders understood that Jesus was claiming to be literally begotten out of God.
 There is only one Person in the Old Testament who is said to have literally been “begotten” out of God and thus was His literal Son.
 In Psalm 2:7 the Messiah declares, “I will tell of the decree: The LORD said to me, ‘You are my Son; today I have begotten you’” (ESV).
 Also “Wisdom,” who was God’s assistant in the creation of all things, said, “When there were no depths I was brought forth, when there were no springs abounding with water.
 Before the mountains had been shaped, before the hills, I was brought forth, before he had made the earth with its fields, or the first of the dust of the world, … then I was beside him, like a master workman, and I was daily his delight, rejoicing before him always,” (Prov.
 8:24-26,30 ESV).